Tenshin000/Healthhub/README.md

 # HealthHub
 HealthHub is a university project developed for the LSMD (Large Scale and Multi-structured Databases) course.
 The application is designed to manage healthcare-related data, providing features for doctors and patients, such as profile management, appointment scheduling, and interaction with favorite doctors.
 The project leverages a multi-database architecture, combining MongoDB and Neo4j to handle structured and semi-structured data efficiently.

+\[This is a copy of the original project that is in: "https://github.com/paolpal/healthhub/tree/master".
+This project had a final score of 26.

+There are three errors, not in the execution of the code (the application works normally), but in the design of the application.
+1. In Appointment there is a preview in the patient where we forgot to put the telephone number and therefore every time we go and retrieve it from the Patient;
+2. We didn't include a paging mechanism (to be honest, it's because we didn't think it would be considered).
+However, we didn't set a maximum size for reviews.
+The pin button wasn't defined and could have been defined to limit the number of reviews so that it would automatically delete older ones, but not pinned ones.
+3. The queries for Neo4j's recommendation system would have benefited from redundancies that we instead put into Mongo DB without ever really using them.

+However, the result is still satisfactory and these errors can be easily corrected.\]

 ## Features

 - **User Profile Management**: Users can update their personal information and manage their profiles.